HascoetGwenole/CS7641/CS7641-Assignment3/Readme.txt

-The code and the datasets I used for this analysis can be download from https://github.com/HascoetGwenole/CS7641-Assignment3
+This repository contains the code I used for the third assigmnent that focus on non supervised lerning algorithm (GMM and K-Means) and dimentionality reduction (PCA, Random projection, ICA).

 This github repository contains a jupyter notebook for both datasets I chose for this assigment (respectively named "Unsupervised Learning Digit Dataset.ipynb" and "Unsupervised Learning Phishing website.ipynb").
 This github repositoty